 The topics of interest include, but are not limited to:

-Chairs: Vasiliki Mylonopoulou (University of Gothenburg) and Markku Turunen
+Chairs: Markku Turunen (Tampere University), Vasiliki Mylonopoulou (University of Gothenburg) and Pauliina Baltzar (Tampere University)

 Up to recently, accessibility was an add-on feature to the digital world instead of being ingrained in the design process.
-The way the design of technology happens nowadays is heavily visual and auditory both in matters of resulting products and in matters of design tools.
-Involvement of a variety of users through participatory design has increased through the years, and organised bodies for people and patient involvement in research have been created in different countries.
-More and more people with diverse needs have started to influence the design of digital interventions.
-Nevertheless, we still have long way ahead of us to create an accessible digital society, both to increase the accessibility of services and to facilitate the understanding of complex information (such as data access agreements and their compliance to General Data Protection Regulation).
+Involvement of various users through participatory design has increased throughout the years, organized bodies for people and patient involvement in research are created in different countries, and more people with diverse needs start to influence the design of digital interventions.
+Regardless of this involvement, we have a long way to create an accessible digital society.

-The tack welcomes a range of types of papers, including literature reviews, empirical studies, theoretical papers, and experimental studies.
+A range of types of papers can be submitted in this track including literature reviews, empirical studies, theoretical papers, and experimental studies.